jaustinford/elise/files/docs/conventions.md

     echo "$pos_1 - $pos_2"
     ```

-- if a string posesses a variable in it, then the whole string is double-quoted
+- **quoting variables in strings** - if a string posesses a variable in it, then the whole string is double-quoted
     ```
     "${ELISE_ROOT_DIR}/src/elise.sh is a file"
     echo '/root/src/elise.sh is a file'
     echo "${ELISE_ROOT_DIR}/src/elise.sh is a file"
     ```

-- when using bash concepts that indent (for loops, while loops, if statements, etc), the convention is to indent 4 spaces and leave one blank line before either the next condition or the end of that block
+- **loop blocks** - when using bash concepts that indent (for loops, while loops, if statements, etc), the convention is to indent 4 spaces and leave one blank line before either the next condition or the end of that block
     ```
     for item in thing1 thing2; do
         echo "$item"